 Decorations can be very inexpensive.
 The dollar store is the best place to find supplies.

 To spend even less, you can use craft supplies already on hand.
 It can be as simple as making signs with markers and printer paper.
-One year, I even made a Happy Birthday sign from a pile of paper plates and stuck them to the wall.
+One year, I even made a Happy Birthday sign from a pile of paper plates (one letter on each plate) and stuck them to the wall.

 Instead of going out to eat for a birthday, it’s much less expensive to make a meal at home.
 To make it extra special, let the birthday boy or girl pick their favorite meal.